1. Campus users' email address and initial password will be provided during student registration (student) or on-boarding (staff).

 2. All campus users' Email address will be set in the following format, example: CampusID@xmu.edu.my

 3. Sign in through https://www.office.com.
 Users will need to change the provided initial password upon the first login.
 Note: always logout the application every time after using.

 6. All users is able to access campus email using Microsoft 365 Outlook and other Microsoft 365 valuable cloud services.
 [Refer Microsoft 365]

 7. However, your campus email address will be inactivated once you have left or graduated from the University.
-Thus, do archive your important email or data regularly if requires.
+Thus, do archive your important email or data regularly, if requires.

 Changing Initial Password for Email